 The Psychache Scale (PAS) is a reliable self-report measure of 13 items assessing aspects of psychache (free-floating, non-situation-specific anguish, hurt, angst, humiliation, or internal perturbation that leads individuals to seek permanent escape).
-Items were rated from zero (never) to five (always) and summed for total scores; higher scores indicate greater psychache.
+Items were rated from 0 (never) to 5 (always) and summed for total scores; higher scores indicate greater psychache.